desmondlzy/desmondlzy.github.io/index.md

 ~~write no documentation~~; ~~use no Java~~).
 Check them out through the links and please consider to give a star on GitHub if you find any one of them interesting.

 - [TimeWalk][timewalk-core]: Get your coding metrics!
 An extensible coding statistics tracking engine.
-[VSCode plugin][timewalk-vscode] available!
+[VSCode plugin][timewalk-vscode] available.
-- [Slurmmy][slurmmy-github]: Scripts that automate slurm jobs submission, easing the process of training machine learning models. [blog post][slurmmy-intro-en]
+- [Slurmmy][slurmmy-github]: Scripts that automate slurm jobs submission, maximize your slurm cluster usage.

 [sid-web]: http://staff.ie.cuhk.edu.hk/~sjaggi/